GenusDev/GenusAccountManagement/README.md

 Optimized for a Mac OS

+You'll have to set up a github and be invited as a collaborator to the github repository

 ## Dependencies

 These scripts use Python3 - so first make sure you have a current version of Python3 before installing